In order for a woman to trust you, you’ve got to trust yourself first.

 I was talking with a girl on Friday and noticed she had an absolutely gorgeous smile.
 I didn’t think twice about telling her so and she blushed and couldn’t stop smiling afterwards.

-I saw a beautiful rocker chick leaving a bar one time and I was stuck on what to say.
+I saw a beautiful rocker girl leaving a bar one time and I was stuck on what to say.
 So I just started walking over to her and said the first thing that popped into my head, “You have such a badass style!”

 I don’t hide my interests or my hobbies.
 They know I’m a tech nerd who enjoys Game of Thrones.
 I share anecdotes about my teenage past in professional gaming and my obsession with Boston restaurants.

 Stop worrying if you’re going to sound stupid, or silly, or that she won’t like some characteristic of you.
-The best way to ensure a woman trusts you is to trust your own instincts.
-In the end, you want her to be attracted to you and not some version of yourself you’ve created.
+The best way to ensure a woman trusts you is to trust your own unique identity.